Many important messages are sent by email, so it is important to check this regularly.

 so we strongly recommend that you forward your mail from this account to your Computer Science one

 By default, research students' email addresses are based on their University-generated usernames (

 firstname.lastname@example.org) but you can apply for an

 @pgr.bham.ac.uk email address that is based on your initials and surname.

 For advice about setting up email, printers, remote access, etc., you should first check:

 In general, if you have a problem with computer hardware or software, you should make a request through the:

-If you have any problems with logins or setting up your account, see Computer Support in room UG46.
+If you have any problems with logins or setting up your account, see IT Support in room 143.

 The Computer Science building has several meeting rooms which can be booked for meetings (including thesis group meetings), seminars, presentations or group study.
 You can book them using this site.
 Empty meeting rooms can also be used at any time, but be ready to leave should someone with a booking arrive!

-The University Library has several locations.
 Most research students will need to use the Main Library which is in the centre of campus.
-The Barnes Medical Library is sometimes of use, particulary for work in vision.
+The Barnes Medical Library is sometimes of use, particularly for work in vision.
 This is located in the Medical School.
 All holdings are listed in the University Library's online catalogue.
 There is no need to register with the University Library as your University identity card is also your library card.